The question of the tithe is one of those questions that illustrate the struggle we have with money.

 1. All that we are and everything that God has entrusted to us belongs to him, and we are stewards of his blessings. …everything was created by him, and through him, and for him (Col 1:16).

 2. God’s kindness toward us in Jesus, and all that that means, should consume us and be the heartbeat of every aspect of our life.
 We should have transformed minds that do away with being controlled by the urges of this world (Rom 12:2).

 3. We should live lives that focus on bringing glory to God because the gospel is, by far, the most precious thing in the universe.
 Paul said that even the most mundane things of life, like eating or drinking, should be done for the glory of God (1 Cor 10:31).

-So, is the tithe a requirement?
+So, with that as the foundation, is the tithe a requirement?
 No.

 Four points about using the tithe as requirement: